cuba/PiuPiu/README.md

 ## Updates

+### 1.4.0
+* Remove Request, Dispatcher, NetworkDispatcher and ServerProvider.
+Should use DataDispatcher, UploadDispatcher, and DownloadDispatcher which use a basic URLRequest.
+  * You re-implement NetworkDispatcher and (Dispatcher) yourself and just delegate the methods to the provided URLRequestDispatcher.
+* Added `cancellation` callback which may be manually called or is triggered when a nil is return in `join` (series only), `then` or `replace` callbacks.
+* Added a parallel `join` callback that does not return a response object.
+* Slightly better multi-threading support
+  * by default, `then` is triggered on a background thread
+  * `success`, `response`, `error`, `completion`, and `cancellation` callbacks are always syncronized on the main thread.

+* Add status updates

 ### 1.3.0
 * Rename `PewPew` to `PiuPiu`
   * To handle this migration, replace all `import PewPew` with `import PiuPiu`